naishe/mastering_cassandra/chapter_3/README.md

 ###1.
 Organization

-  *base_script.py*: It must be executed the first.
+  **base_script.py:** It must be executed the first.
 It creates essential infrastructure for other scripts.

-  _ch3* files_: These are the files that demonstrates the full code of snippets in chapter 3.
+  __ch3* files:__ These are the files that demonstrates the full code of snippets in chapter 3.

-  _util.py_: It has some utility methods.
+  __util.py:__ It has some utility methods.

-  _data directory_: Data directory has some preloaded data and an event generator that is used for creation of data.
+  __data directory:__ Data directory has some preloaded data and an event generator that is used for creation of data.

 ###2.
 How to use these files